 In 2020–2025, manufacturers are creating more stylish, dynamic station wagons to attract a younger audience.

-Electric or hybrid station wagons are also appearing, such as Peugeot 308 SW Hybrid.
+Electric or hybrid station wagons are also emerging, for example: Peugeot 308 SW Hybrid.

 What is a coupe?